Updated: January 10, 2023

 - Subtract any post-tax deductions: Most of your employees will be done at this point, but some employees may be responsible for court-ordered wage garnishments or child support.
 They may also choose to make post-tax contributions to savings accounts, elective benefits (like life insurance), or other withholdings.

-Connecticut State Payroll Taxes
+Connecticut State Payroll Taxes for 2023

 Now that we’re done with federal income taxes, let’s tackle Connecticut state taxes.
 The State of Connecticut is on the high end of marginal income tax rates compared to the rest of the country.
 It’s a progressive income tax that ranges from 3% to 6.99%.